Vadim Tchijik

 Konzerthaus in Freiburg, Palace of Culture in Sofia, Philharmonie in

-Kiev, Palace of Fine Arts in Mexico…
+Kiev, Del Prado Museum in Madrid, Palace of Fine Arts in Mexico…

 He is very often invited to participate in prestigious music festivals